CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 7. Application is hosted on commodity hardware

 #### Actions
 1. Fully automated deployment script provisions Amazon Web Services (AWS) infrastructure, and Cloudflare DNS/CDN.
-Docker based architecture could be horizontally scaled with minimal effort.
+Docker based container architecture runs on AWS infrastructure could be horizontally scaled with minimal effort.
 2. Deployments contain a full frontend or backend stack, so can be provisioned dynamically using AWS Cloudwatch rules.
-3. Using AWS and Cloudflare APIs.
+3. Using AWS and Cloudflare APIs - there is no need for GUI configuration of these services, beyond getting an API key and connection details.
 4. AWS region is configurable and instances are self contained (no master database needed).
 5. AWS charges by the minute.
 6. Cloudfront is used as a content delivery network.